opensearch-project/ansible-playbook/README.md

 Also, if the option is enabled, the settings files will be updated with each execution (previously, the settings were updated only if the /tmp/opensearch-nodecerts directory was missing on the server from which the playbook was launched and new certificates were generated)

+### ISM Policies

+OpenSearch uses the ISM (Index State Management) plugin to manage the lifecycle of indexes.
+With the help of policies, you can, for example, change the number of replicas for indexes, when certain conditions occur, or delete them.

+If you want to manage policies using the opensearch role, set the `apply_custom_ism: yes` parameter, and create json files with policies in the `files/ism/policy` directory.
+Examples of policies can be found in the same directory.

 ## Contributing